James May explains why TV partnership with Jeremy Clarkson had to end

-James May explains why TV partnership with Jeremy Clarkson and Richard Hammond had to end
+James May reveals why TV partnership with Jeremy Clarkson and Richard Hammond had to end

 This year marked the end of an era for ‘Top Gear’ and ‘Grand Tour’ stars